fahimmahatab/Dmoney-API-Automation-With-Rest-Assured/README.md

 # Dmoney-API-Automation-With-Rest-Assured
 ## About Dmoney
 Dmoney is a demo financial related project. where fake money can be transferred.
 In this project i have automate the D-money api using Rest Assured.
 Here I have covered following task as Login, create User(Agent) & two User(Customer), Deposit money System account to Agent account.
-Deposit money Agent account to Customer account, Withdraw Ammount by the Customer from Agent, Send money Customer to Another Customer, Customer Payment to Merchant Account and Checking 2nd Customer balance
+Deposit money Agent account to Customer account, Withdraw Ammount by the Customer from Agent, Send money Customer to Another Customer, Customer Payment to Merchant Account and Checking 2nd Customer balance.
 ## About this project:
 ## API's from this Collection: https://api.postman.com/collections/1844288-143eb923-423f-4c91-a198-fe6e56d20e35?access_key=PMAT-01GJ3CC22Q0066PJWP3T0XHQ8G
 ## Here I automate the following Steps: